 Advice for other Returnees

 When asked about advice for other returnees to make a successful return back, she is clear that reaching out for help when needed and being your own biggest champion is key.
 “My first piece of advice is to ask for help.
-I can’t emphasise that enough.
+I can’t emphasize that enough.
 Secondly, learn the art of humble self-promotion, because you never know who you might encounter and what those chance meetings might lead to.”

 Related: 9 things recruiters look for in a resume